athaller/landscapes.io/README.md

 ===============
 Designed to handle the most complicated DevOps deployments, landscapes.io is an AWS CloudFormation management tool built with the MEAN stack.

-Currently, the project is in ALPHA and frequent updates should be expected.
+This project is in ALPHA and frequent updates should be expected.

 ---